archfizz/slotmachine/README.markdown

     $ curl -s https://getcomposer.org/installer | php

-Then create a `composer.json` file in your project with a recent stable version
+Then create a `composer.json` file in your project with the most stable version (also required of you want to use it with Silex)

 ```json
 {